|

 Sometimes mistaken for the Common

-eight arms and large tube feet with pointed tips.
+has large tube feet with pointed tips. |

 What does it eat?
+This sea star appears to be a serious predator!
 According to

 Lane, it burrows in soft sediments and feeds on small buried animals